EthanBnntt/tinygrad-gmlp/README.md

 # Gated MLPs (gMLP) Implementation in Tinygrad

-An implementation of gated MLPs in tinygrad, as an alternative to transformers.
+An implementation of gated MLPs in tinygrad, as an alternative to transformers: gMLP Tinygrad.

 ## What is a gMLP?